appuio/techlab/labs/08_database.md

 E.g. the value for the variable SPRING_DATASOURCE_URL is:
 ```
-Name of the Services: mysql
+Name of the services: mysql

 jdbc:mysql://mysql/appuio?autoReconnect=true
 ```